NMRExchangeFormat/NEF/specification/Overview.md

     will use UPPER-CASE for atom names.
 For non-standard residues applications can make their own choices, although IUPAC or wwPDB nomenclature is recommended.
-For the current proposal residue variants are specified using a small subset of the RCSB residue variant codes (see below).
+For the current proposal residue variants are specified using a small subset of the mmCif residue variant codes (see below).
 It remains an outstanding issue whether this should be changed or expanded.

-    6. 'residue_name' refers to the residue identified by the matching RCSB chemical compound code.
-If there is no matching RCSB residue, the type is unknown and must be specified outside the NEF system in some way.
-If a new residue type is introduced  to match a previously unknown compound it is recommended to use a name that could not match either current or future RCSB codes - a name with at least four characters containing lower case characters would be a good choice.
+    6. 'residue_name' refers to the residue identified by the matching mmCif chemical compound code.
+The atom naming and topology cna therefore be taken from the mmCif chemical compound de3finitions.
+If there is no matching mmCif residue, the type is unknown and must be specified outside the NEF system in some way.
+If a new residue type is introduced  to match a previously unknown compound it is recommended to use a name that could not match either current or future mmCif codes - a name with at least four characters containing lower case characters would be a good choice.
 The same residue_name is used for all variants and protonation states - these are specified in the residue_linking and residue_variant columns.

     7. A residue is uniquely identified by the 'chain_code' and 'sequence_code', so that the same 'residue_name' string must be used consistently throughout